Instrumental/instrumentald/README.md

-# Instrumental Server Monitoring Tools
+# Instrumental Server Monitoring Daemon

 Instrumental is a [applicationg platform](https://instrumentalapp.com) built for developers who want a better understanding of their production software.
 Powerful tools, like the [Instrumental Query Language](https://instrumentalapp.com/docs/query-language), combined with an exploration-focused interface allow you to get real answers to complex questions, in real-time.

 This tool suite supports [server monitoring](https://instrumentalapp.com/docs/server-monitoring) through the `instrumental_server` daemon.
 It provides high-data reliability at high scale.

 ## Installation
-`instrumental_tools` is currently officially supported on 32-bit and 64-bit Linux, Windows systems and Mac OS X. There are prebuilt packages available for Debian, Ubuntu, RHEL and Win32 systems.
+`instrumentald` is currently officially supported on 32-bit and 64-bit Linux, Windows systems and Mac OS X. There are prebuilt packages available for Debian, Ubuntu, RHEL and Win32 systems.

 Installation instructions for supported platforms is available in [INSTALL.md](INSTALL.md).
 The recommended installation method is to use a prebuilt package, which will automatically install the application as a service in your operating system's startup list.